WHEN: Saturday, December 15, 2018 7:30 AM Regular Start

-EARLY START: Just like last year I will offer a 7:00 AM early start and so you have 8 hours to complete a marathon or 50K .
+EARLY START: This year I will offer a 6:30 AM early start and so you have 8 hours to complete a marathon or 50K .
 (Early Starter is for runners needing 6+ hours only and if you finish it under 6 hours your official finish time will be 6:00.

 SWAG: This year, registrants will get a surprise swag to add to your Pigtails collection!
 The first 100 runners will get the surprise.
 Volunteers will get one too.